 Cedar Rapids Community School District students must earn a minimum of 40 credit hours in grades 9-12 to qualify for a diploma.
 One credit hour is earned for each semester course that meets for one class period daily.
 Two credit hours is the equivalent of a yearlong course.
-The credit hours required for graduation shall include the following minimum subject area requirements:
+The credit hours required for graduation shall include the following minimum subject area requirements, per lowa's Graduation Requirements: